Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces

-The closed bosonic string theory is formulated in terms of a conformal field theory (CFT) defined on a Riemann surface.
-The worldsheet CFT, describing the propagation of a closed bosonic string, can be divided into two sectors.
-They are the matter sector and the ghost sector.
-The matter CFT has the central charge $(26,26)$ and the CFT of reparametrization ghosts has the central charge $(-26,-26)$.
-The ghost system is composed of the anti-commuting fields $b(z),c(z),\bar b(\bar z),\bar c(\bar z)$.
-The conformal dimensions of the ghost fields $c(z)$ and $\bar c(\bar z)$ are $(-1,0)$ and $(0,-1)$ respectively and that of the anti-ghost fields $b(z)$ and $\bar b(\bar z)$ are $(2,0)$ and $(0,2)$ respectively.
-They have the following mode expansions
+Let us begin by a brief review of the construction of the quantum master action of closed string field theory following the seminal work of Zwiebach \cite{Zwiebach:1992ie}.
+Closed bosonic string theory is formulated in terms of a conformal field theory (CFT) defined on Riemann surface.
+The worldsheet CFT consists of two sectors: the matter and the ghost sectors.
+The matter sector has central charge $(26,26)$ and the ghost sector has central charge $(-26,-26)$.
+The conformal dimensions of ghost fields $c(z)$ and $\bar c(\bar z)$ are $(-1,0)$ and $(0,-1)$ respectively and that of anti-ghost fields $b(z)$ and $\bar b(\bar z)$ are $(2,0)$ and $(0,2)$ respectively. \\